Being looked after away from home can be difficult and confusing but we want you to be happy and to do well while you're in our care.

 7 Unaccompanied asylum seeking children

-The Gatwick Children's Service works with unaccompanied, asylum seeking children who are referred to social services by Gatwick Airport.
+The Social Care and Leaving Care Service works with unaccompanied, asylum seeking children.
 Often these children will become looked after.

 As well as being provided with the necessary housing, education and health care, we also aim to meet their religious and cultural needs.